PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

    std::optional<Eigen::Vector3f> attitude_variance {std::nullopt};
 };
 ```

-The `update` method of the local interface expects the following conditions to hold for `LocalPositionMeasurement`:
+The `update()` method of the local interface expects the following conditions to hold for `LocalPositionMeasurement`:

 - The sample timestamp is defined.
-- Values do not have a NAN.
+- Values do not have a `NAN``.
 - If a measurement value is provided, its associated variance value is well defined (e.g. if `position_xy` is defined, then `position_xy_variance` must be defined).
 - If a measurement value is provided, its associated reference frame is not unknown (e.g. if `position_xy` is defined, then the interface was initialised with a pose frame different from `PoseFrame::Unknown`).

-The following code snippet is an example of a ROS 2 node which uses the local navigation interface to send 3D pose updates in the North-East-Down reference frame to PX4:
+The following code snippet is an example of a ROS 2 node which uses the local navigation interface to send 3D pose updates in the North-East-Down (NED) reference frame to PX4:

 ```cpp
 class MyLocalMeasurementUpdateNode : public rclcpp::Node